 Ashwagandha for Gut Health: IBS, Probiotics & Digestion

-The gut health claims for ashwagandha (Withania somnifera) range from "improves digestion" (plausible) to "transforms your microbiome" (premature).
-The research here is genuinely emerging, and it is worth being precise about what has been demonstrated and what remains speculative.
+The gut health claims for ashwagandha (Withania somnifera) range from traditional use in supporting digestion to emerging research about microbiome effects.
+The research here is genuinely developing, and it is worth being precise about what is being studied and what remains speculative.

 The Stress-Gut Axis: Why This Matters